Best Nikon Cameras for Astrophotography (2024)

 Nikon D810A

-The only specific Nikon Astrophotography Camera
+The only Nikon Astrophotography-Modified Camera

 Lastly, we need to mention the Nikon D810A as it is the only Nikon camera specifically optimized for astrophotography (the “A” is for astrophotography).